 Notwithstanding any other provision of this section 3, First Gas may publicly notify its requirement for Interruptible Load via its website or via OATIS, and:

-if an End-user responds by contacting a Shipper, that Shipper and First Gas shall cooperate to ascertain whether the End-user meets First Gas’ then current eligibility criteria and, if so, is willing to become an interruptible End-user; and
+if an End-user responds by contacting First Gas or a Shipper, First Gas and that Shipper shall cooperate to ascertain whether the End-user meets First Gas’ then current eligibility criteria and, if so, is willing to become an interruptible End-user; and

 use reasonable endeavours to negotiate an Interruptible Agreement.

-Where First Gas enters into an Interruptible Agreement for the purposes of Congestion Management, First Gas will notify all Shippers via OATIS and specify the Delivery Point(s) at which the availability of such Interruptible Load will increase the Available Operational Capacity (each such Delivery Point being a Beneficiary DP).
-If First Gas must pay the relevant Shipper for curtailing the Interruptible Load, it will recover all the amounts payable by it from Shippers using a Beneficiary DP as set out in section 11.11.
+Where First Gas enters into an Interruptible Agreement for the purposes of Congestion Management, First Gas will notify all Shippers via OATIS of the Delivery Point(s) at which the Available Operational Capacity will increase as a result (each a Beneficiary DP) and publish the agreement on OATIS.
+First Gas will recover all amounts payable to the relevant Shipper from Shippers using a Beneficiary DP as set out in section 11.11.

 Nothing in this section 3 shall oblige First Gas to enter into any Interruptible Agreement.
 First Gas may terminate any Interruptible Agreement by notice to the relevant Shipper with immediate effect if the relevant End-user fails to comply with a valid curtailment notice given by First Gas under that Interruptible Agreement.